zextras/carbonio-design-system/src/components/navigation/Accordion.md

 The activeId prop can be use to highlight an accordion item without manipulating the items tree

+The openIds prop can be use to control the opening and closing of elements without manipulating the items tree

 ### Plain Accordion

 ```jsx